About the Show Cast & Crew

 Mark has co-written five episodes of “Star Trek: Voyager.”
 He played in the New York Yankees farm system for three seasons before moving to Hollywood to pursue a writing career.
 He has won Emmy® awards, a Peabody Award and a WGA award.
 He wrote for Rock & Roll Jeopardy! and Sports Jeopardy!
 He was granted two patents for improvements to medical devices.
 He penned the liner notes for Better Than Ezra’s greatest hits CD.
 He earned his doctorate in astrophysics from UCLA in 2008.
 He has a book called “The Completely Guilty Bystander,” available on Amazon.
 He lives in Los Angeles with his wife, son and dog.
 He wants you to know that three of those nine sentences are untrue, because after writing facts all day, sometimes it’s fun for him to just make stuff up.

 Debbie describes her tenure at Jeopardy! as the best job in the world!
-A lot has changed since 1989 when Debbie joined the writing staff, most noticeably, the typewriters, Wite-Out® and frequent trips to the library which are now a thing of the past, replaced by computers and this nifty thing called the Internet.
+A lot has changed since 1989, when Debbie joined the writing staff, most noticeably, the typewriters, Wite-Out® and frequent trips to the library, which are all now things of the past, replaced by computers and this nifty thing called the internet.

-A graduate of Cal State University, Northridge, Debbie began her career in game shows as a researcher for "Tic Tac Dough".
-Other jobs followed, including a five-year stint as a writer for "Sale of the Century" and finally Jeopardy!
-Debbie says she's blessed to be part of such an amazing and enduring show, and the Writers Guild Award, Peabody Awards and 10 Emmys® that fill her corner curio cabinet are just the icing on the cake!
+A graduate of California State University, Northridge, Debbie began her career in game shows as a researcher for "Tic Tac Dough."
+Other jobs followed, including a five-year stint as a writer for "Sale of the Century" and, finally, Jeopardy!
+Debbie says she's blessed to be part of such an amazing and enduring show, and the WGA award, Peabody Awards and 11 Emmy awards that fill her corner curio cabinet are just the icing on the cake!